Antipsychiatry vs. Psychiatry: Essay by DJ Jaffe

 Antipsychiatry groups deny mental illness exists.
 And whatever does exist, is not medical in nature.

 The antipsychiatry agenda is led by religious organizations (Scientology) and the separate organization they founded, the Citizen’s Commission on Human Rights (CCHR) joined by government-funded “survivor”, “consumer”, and “ex-patient” organizations.
 The gurus of the movement are Ron Hubbard, http://en.wikipedia.org/wiki/Dianetics Thomas Szasz and Peter Breggin.
-(Note: these are the organizations and individuals with highest book sales, budgets and influence, hence being characterized as the leaders)
+These are the organizations and individuals with highest book sales, budgets and influence, hence being characterized as the leaders.
+(8/2017 UPDATE: The Substance Abuse and Mental Health Services Administration (SAMHSA) and particularly its Center for Mental Health Services (CMHS) subsidiary, are now major funders of antipsychiatry as are several states.
+See analysis of SAMHSA/CMHS antipsychiatry efforts.)

 Thomas Szasz claims schizophrenia is merely a “myth.”
 (T.S.
 Szasz, Schizophrenia: The Sacred Symbol of Psychiatry (1976).
 Dr. Peter Breggin argued that people with schizophrenia bring the symptoms on themselves because of “cowardice” or “failure of nerve.”
 (P.R.
 Breggin, The Psychology of Freedom (1980)).
 Scientology believes that “aberration” is caused by “Engrams” (past memories) that recording can reduce.
 They, along with Thomas Szasz founded CCHR which believes using psychiatry (vs. Scientology) is torture and therefore wants to end psychiatry.
 A SAMHSA funded ‘consumer” group claims schizophrenia is merely “severe emotional distress and loss of social role” brought on by “trauma.”